alaaobeid/MIU-Puzzle/README.md

 # MIU-Puzzle
-Solved MIU puzzle using autonomous agents, which utilised breadth-first search, depth limited dfs and iterative deepening algorithms.
+Solved MIU puzzle using autonomous agents, which utilised breadth-first search, depth limited dfs and iterative deepening search algorithms.

 The MIU system is presented as a puzzle: can you transform the string MI into the goal string?
 In order to accomplish this, you are given the following rules: